satyam671/COVID-19-Data-Analysis-Using-PySpark/README.md

 ### 📝 License

 This project is licensed under the Apache License, Version 2.0.
-See the LICENSE.txt file for details.
+See the [LICENSE](https://github.com/satyam671/COVID-19-Data-Analysis-Using-PySpark/blob/main/LICENSE) file for details.

 ### 🙏 Acknowledgements